XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 to digest the notification,
 effectively limiting the message rate of senders.

-If the sender consumed any peers, it will be removed from the sender queue.
+If the sender closed any channels, it will be removed from the sender queue.
-If it consumed no peers, perhaps because it is waiting for a specific peer, then it will be left in the queue to see another, different offer later.
+If it closed no channels, perhaps because it is waiting for a specific peer, then it will be left in the queue to see another, different offer later.
-If it consumed a peer, but wants more, perhaps because it has more messages to send than there was supply in the offer, then it must schedule another sender.
+If it closed a channel, but wants more, perhaps because it has more messages to send than there were open channels in the offer, then it must schedule another sender.

 When the response arrives, the receiver's success callback will be called with it.
-If the timeout expires before, then the receiver's failure callback will be called with an error code.
+If, before that happens, the timeout expires or the peer disconnects, then the receiver's failure callback will be called with an error code.
 Either way, it may choose to schedule another sender, looping back around.